chrismonit/feedforward-heart-disease/cleveland/README.md

 Summer 2020

+_I have wanted to explore the predictive capability of simple artificial neural networks, having taken the introductory <a id="coursera" href="https://www.coursera.org/specializations/deep-learning">Coursera Deep Learning specialisation</a>.
+Here I have implemented my own binary classification networks from scratch for a short research project.
+The following report summarises the dataset studied, models evaluated and concludes with some discussion points on how this could be improved upon._

-## Introduction
+## Background
 Coronary heart disease (CHD) affects 2.3 million people and is responsible for 64,000 deaths annually in the UK (<a id="bhf" href="https://www.bhf.org.uk/what-we-do/our-research/heart-statistics">British Heart Foundation</a>).
 It is caused by aggregation of fatty deposits in the coronary arteries and normally diagnosed by electrocardiogram or chest x-ray, but using machine learning it may be possible to accurately identify CHD from indirect measurements such as blood tests and patient reported symptoms, saving time and costs.

-Here we investigate the predictive potential of shallow neural networks in identifying CHD from the commonly studied <a id="bhf" href="https://archive.ics.uci.edu/ml/datasets/Heart+Disease">Cleveland dataset</a>, comprising 303 records of 13 measurements together with a ground truth labels indicating 'CHD' or 'no CHD'.
+Here we investigate the predictive potential of shallow neural networks in identifying CHD from the commonly studied <a id="bhf" href="https://archive.ics.uci.edu/ml/datasets/Heart+Disease">Cleveland dataset</a>, comprising 13 measurements from 303 patients, together with a ground truth labels indicating 'CHD' (139 patients) or 'no CHD' (164 patients).
+Therefore we approach CHD diagnosis as a binary classification problem.

 ## Results
 ### Investigating features
-[Comment somewhere that the classes are approximately balanced, could show the table I had in earlier report]

 Firstly, we investigate whether there is discriminatory signal in these variables.

 Visualising the features by presence/absence of CHD reveals clearly distinct distributions for some but not all measurements:
 <p align="center">